Dosing Calculator

 | Teaspoon quantities |

-I have calculated the amount of each chemical by weighing the amount
+I have calculated the amount of each chemical by weighing the

-stores.
-Depending on where you obtain your chemicals from you may get
+most kitchen stores.
+Depending on where you obtain your

-slightly different weights.
-I get all mine from
+chemicals from you may get slightly different weights.
+I get all

-Here are the weights I have used for each chemical using one teaspoon:
+have used for each chemical using one teaspoon:

 | Potassium Nitrate |